Throwing Exceptions in Python Exception Handling

 print(f"Result: {result}")

-Custom Exception Handling in Python Applications
+Custom exception handling in Python applications

-Python with Custom Exception Classes
+Python and Custom Exception Classes

 # Defining a custom exception